Hes-Siemelink/instacli/instacli-spec/core-concepts/Anatomy of Instacli files.md

 Print: Hello ${output}!
 ```

-When storing this in a file `prompt.cli` and running it, would print something like
+When storing this in a file `prompt.cli` and running it with the following command,

 <!-- cli input
 What is your name?: Hes